wtflmao/discord_bot_example/README.md

        "guildId": "serverid-goes-here"
     }
     ```
-  - If you don't know what a "bot token" is, then i guess you haven't created your own discord application yet.
+  - If you don't know what a "bot token" is, then I guess you haven't created your own discord application yet.

       Go to [Discord Developer Portal](https://discord.com/developers/applications) to set up your first very own application and add a very new bot to it.
+  - clientId is your bot's snowflake id.
+  - guildId is your server's snowflake id.

-After set up that config.json thingy, use the following lines to deploy your slash commands.
+After setting up that config.json thingy, use the following lines to deploy your slash commands.
 ```shell
 cd discord_bot_example
 node deploy_commands.js